atsign-foundation/docs.atsign.com/content_dev/docs/sdk/java/getting-started/selfkey.md

 ```

 ### Deleting a SelfKey Example
+Learn how to delete a SelfKey from your secondary.
 ```java
 // 1. establish constants
 String ROOT_URL = "root.atsign.org:64"; // root url of the atsign server for fetching secondary address